hoanhan101/gray/_drafts/2020-05-25-design-data-intensive-apps.md

     - The best-known fault-tolerant consensus algorithms are Viewstamped Replication (VSR), Paxos, Raft and Zab as most of them provide total order broadcast.
 However, they're not used everywhere since they all come with performance costs.
     - ZooKeeper or etcd implements a consensus algorithm though they are often described as distributed key-value stores.
 They are not use directly in your application but via some other projects for distributed coordination, work allocation, service discovery, membership services.

 ## III.
-How to take different distributed data systems and integrate them into a larger system?
+Batch and stream processing.

 - Batch processing.
   - With basic Unix tools (awk, sed, grep, sort, uniq, xarg, pipe,...), one can do a lot of powerful data processing jobs.
 A simple chain of Unix commands can actually perform surprisingly well as it can easily scale to large datasets, without running out of memory.